Project E36 M3 - Replacing the Window Motor and Regulator October 04 2013

 The defunct window motor on our E36 M3 was making it difficult to speak with the friendly local law enforcement officers, and paying tolls with coins was awkward.
 It was time to replace the window motor.
 A lot of people go ahead and replace the window regulator at the same time, since it is easy to mess it up when drilling out the rivets.

 So let's get to it.
 We'll take off the door panel to access the window motor and window regulator.
 Before we start, it is important to disconnect the battery and wait 20 minutes to reduce the risk of setting off the airbag in the door.
 There are capacitors that keep the airbags active for a while after losing power.
 One might shrug at the risk of a puffy bag inflating in one's face.
-This hilarious video might convince otherwise.
+If you have ever seen an airbag prank on the internet, you will know that these devices pack a lot of violence in them.

 So let's get started.
 We start by removing all the trim pieces from the door.